Block IP addresses in Linux with iptables

 Most system administrators will already be familiar with iptables.
-It is around for quite a while, and by default enabled within the Linux kernel.
-Within this article we are going to configure iptables to block one or multiple IP addresses.
+It is around for quite a while, and is enabled by default within the Linux kernel.
+We can use iptables to block one or multiple IP addresses.
 This may come in handy when you get repeating port scans or see failed login attempts in your log files.
 Time to get started and block some IP addresses!

 Check existing iptables configuration

 The first step is to validate existing iptables rules.
 We will use an empty ruleset for test purposes.

 The first option to permanently block an IP address is by creating a rule in the INPUT chain.
 This way traffic is no longer allowed from that particular IP address.

 Although this option works great, it might not scale very well.
 You might even get a very long list of IP addresses to block after a while.
 Let’s have a look at ipset.

 Another option is creating a blacklist.
 This way we can add multiple systems we no longer want to connect to our systems.

 Most Linux systems do not have the ipset utility installed by default.
 So first install that toolkit.

 yum install ipset